RCasatta/rusty-paper-wallet/README.md

 # Usage

-Cut the dotted line, fold the black area over the private key, plastify the paper.
+Cut the dotted line, fold the private key over the black area, then fold a second time, plastify the paper.

-# Software usage
+# Running the software

 Requires [rust](https://www.rust-lang.org/)